 According to the National Clearinghouse for Long-Term Care Information, a person’s lifetime risk of needing long-term care services in their lifetime is 1 out of 2; that’s a 50% risk.
-As age increases, so does the likelihood of needing long-term care, 70% of people over the age of 65 will require some type of long-term care services during their lifetime.1 Remember that long-term care is something you may need before 65 years of age; about 50% of people who currently need long-term care services are under the age of 65.2
+As age increases, so does the likelihood of needing long-term care.
+Recent research suggests that most Americans turning age 65 will need long-term care services at some point in their lives.1 Remember that long-term care is something you may need before 65 years of age; about 50% of people who currently need long-term care services are under the age of 65.2

 Let’s compare the risk:

 - Automobile accident 1 out of 240 [0.4%]3